-These deficiencies in the areas of revenue, inventory, German operations and the financial reporting close process resulted in immaterial audit adjustments to the consolidated financial statements as of and for the year ended September 28, 2018 and to the recording of out of period adjustments as of and for the three and six months ended March 29, 2019, as disclosed in note 1 to the Company's condensed consolidated interim financial statements, however, until remediated, these deficiencies could result in a material misstatement to the annual or interim consolidated financial statements that would not be prevented or detected.
+These deficiencies in the areas of revenue, inventory, German operations and the financial reporting close process resulted in immaterial audit adjustments to the consolidated financial statements as of and for the year ended September 28, 2018 and to the recording of out of period adjustments as of and for the three and six months ended March 29, 2019.
+Until remediated, these deficiencies could result in a material misstatement to the annual or interim consolidated financial statements that would not be prevented or detected.
 Accordingly, our management has determined these deficiencies constitute material weaknesses.